| Case

 million search terms and this can be used to evaluate all related

+search terms for a particular product or service.
 This was of particular value to Galleon because it allowed the company

 to identify search terms that were more specific.
 Whilst these did